cs3733-d25/Assignment4/README.md

   6. Make sure to edit the README.md file in the repository and add both of your names to the document!
   7. Remember to push your completed assignment to your GitHub assignment repo by the deadline.
-  8. Also, submit your Assignment 4 repository's URL to Canvas Assignment 4 by clicking on the Canvas link for the assignment.
+  8. Also, submit your Assignment 4 repository's GitHub URL to Canvas Assignment 4 by clicking on the Canvas link for the assignment.
 ---
 ## AI Policy